marcio777/cadmus/src/en/Chapter-I/Part V: Arrays.md

 ```

 ### Ex 1
-Create an array containing consisting of all your (imaginery) boyfriends/girlfriends.
+Create an array containing consisting of all your (real or imaginery) boyfriends/girlfriends.

 ## Accessing Arrays
 You access arrays in Java using square bracket notation.
 For instance: